 - 4.5.2.3.1 When the PMS is approved a "Certificate of Approval for Planned Maintenance Scheme" is issued.
-However, other equivalent certification or class notation may be issued according to the procedure in use in TL.
-In any case, the certification is to be kept on board. - 4.5.2.3.2 An implementation Survey shall be carried out to confirm the validity of the certificate/class notation (see 4.5.3.1). - 4.5.2.3.3 An annual report covering the year's service, including the information as required under the clauses (iii) and (v) as well as the information on changes to other clauses in 4.5.2.2.1, shall be reviewed by TL.

-- 4.5.2.3.4 An Annual Audit shall be carried out to maintain the validity of the PMS (see 4.5.3.2). - 4.5.2.3.5 The survey arrangement for machinery under PMS can be cancelled by TL if PMS is not being satisfactorily carried out either from the maintenance records or the general condition of the machinery, or when the agreed intervals between overhauls are exceeded. - 4.5.2.3.6 The case of sale or change of management of the ship or transfer of class shall cause the approval to be reconsidered. - 4.5.2.3.7 The shipowner may, at any time, cancel the survey arrangement for machinery under PMS by informing TL in writing and for this case the items which have been inspected under the PMS since the last annual survey can be credited for class at the discretion of the attending surveyor.
+The certificate is to be kept on board. - 4.5.2.3.2 An implementation Survey shall be carried out to confirm the validity of the certificate (see 4.5.3.1). - 4.5.2.3.3 An annual report covering the year's service, including the information as required under the clauses (iii) and (v) as well as the information on changes to other clauses in 4.5.2.2.1, shall be reviewed by TL. - 4.5.2.3.4 An Annual Audit shall be carried out to maintain the validity of the PMS (see 4.5.3.2). - 4.5.2.3.5 The survey arrangement for machinery under PMS can be cancelled by TL if PMS is not being satisfactorily carried out either from the maintenance records or the general condition of the machinery, or when the agreed intervals between overhauls are exceeded. - 4.5.2.3.6 The case of sale or change of management of the ship or transfer of class shall cause the approval to be reconsidered. - 4.5.2.3.7 The shipowner may, at any time, cancel the survey arrangement for machinery under PMS by informing TL in writing and for this case the items which have been inspected under the PMS since the last annual survey can be credited for class at the discretion of the attending surveyor.